-Well, I hope that title and image got your attention in the middle of June (in the Northern Hemisphere)!
+Well, I hope that title and image got your attention in the middle of summer (in the Northern Hemisphere)!
 I looked at my calendar last night and saw that today's new moon marks the beginning of the Holly month in the Beth-Luis-Nion system.
 I have been enjoying working with that system this year.
 Even though I know that is is a modern construction it seems to suit me very well right now.

 Things are out of balance, though.
 These days I can't help but feel that the Oak King is winning the war, rather than just one half of the cyclical battle.
 Although every year is different, many of us can perceive the increasing warmth of the weather all year 'round.
 And if we can't, there is always NASA, or some other batch of scientists calling our attention to the indisputable facts of global warming, already happening.
 These are no longer warnings, now they are just reports.
 Like many, I am sad and angry about this, and the worst aspect is my inability to change it.
 I am sad to see the combination of our carbon addiction, and our unbridled population growth destroying wholesale that which I think of as Nature.